mobicycle/Edison_Bluemix_HANA/node-red.md

 The Watson IoT plaftorm uses pub/sub.
 As each device connects to the Watson IoT platform, it internally publishes to its own unique topic string.
 If you register your devices, you get a unique org.

 ##Secure your Node-RED flow with a password
-  In the Bluemix dashboard, select the 'Environment Variables' page for your application
+  Go to the Bluemix dashboard
-  Add the following user-defined variables:
+  Go to 'Environment Variables'
-    NODE_RED_USERNAME - the username to secure the editor
+  Add your NODE_RED_USERNAME
-    NODE_RED_PASSWORD - the password to secure the editor
+  Add your NODE_RED_PASSWORD
   Click Save

 ##Prerequisites